liyaso/cw06_LiyaSojan/README.md

 ## Master MySQL + PHP

-An assignment that allowed students to understand how to use MySQL and PHP to create an application.
+An assignment that allowed students to understand how to use MySQL and PHP to create an application with CRUD operations.